data report

 6.1 Telecom Tower Market Forecast

-According to Grand View Research (2024), the global telecom tower market is expected to grow at around 9–10% CAGR from 2024 to 2030, driven by 5G, IoT, rural coverage and towerco expansion.
+According to Grand View Research’s latest published report, the global telecom tower market is expected to grow at 10.5% CAGR from 2025 to 2030, driven by 5G, IoT, rural coverage and towerco expansion.

-Building on this and GSMA (2024) traffic and connection forecasts, a plausible directional outlook is:
+Building on this and GSMA (2025) connection and coverage forecasts, a plausible directional outlook is:

 By 2040, a larger share of new sites will likely be multi‑purpose structures (telecom + lighting + surveillance + EV charging), where SOLAR TODO’s broader product portfolio (smart streetlights, security, smart traffic) can be integrated with telecom towers.